pwittchen/interview-questions/java-developer.md

 **Continuous Integration**
 - What types of Continous Integration Servers do you know?
 Have you used any?
-- What did you do in you projects on Jobs in CI Servers?
+- How did you used Jenkins or other CI Server in your work?

 **Software development methodologies**
 - In what methodologies did you work?